maman0022/bandwidth-saver-server/README.md

 ---|---
 identifier|string, required

-Returns a object which contain an id, identifier, max_per_hour, current_usage, and next_reset keys.
+Returns a object which contains an id, identifier, max_per_hour, current_usage, and next_reset keys.

 ---